hatemnoaman/Genetic-Algorithms-2019/README.md

 # Genetic-Algorithms-2019
-Genetic Algorithms Course, 2019, FCIS, BSU.
+Welcome to Genetic Algorithms Course , 2019, FCIS, BSU.
+Hope you are happy with this course.

+Choose your course project from the projects listed in this file: